 - 1. ATM 403 contains additional sampling methods. - 2.
-When sampling asphalt mixture from a mat after compaction, sample in accordance with ATM 413 "Standard Practice for Sampling Asphalt Mixtures after Compaction (Obtaining Cores)." - Remove Procedure -Windrow step 3 and replace with: "Remove and discard the top 12 inches of material or half the depth of the windrow, whichever is less, from each section." - 4.
-Change every instance of "Combine the increments to form a single sample" in the last step of any sampling method to "Combine and mix the increments to form a sample of the required size."
+When sampling asphalt mixture from a mat after compaction, sample in accordance with ATM 413 "Standard Practice for Sampling Asphalt Mixtures after Compaction (Obtaining Cores)." - 3.
+Remove Procedure -Windrow step 3 and replace with: "Remove and discard the top 12 inches of material or half the depth of the windrow, whichever is less, from each section."